myspc-development/art-test/README.md

 ## Event Gallery

 Single event pages display gallery images using [Swiper](https://swiperjs.com/).
 The minified assets live in `assets/libs/swiper/` and are enqueued only when viewing an individual event.
 A small initialization script sets up the slider targeting `.event-gallery`.

+## Portfolio Gallery

+Portfolio posts mirror this functionality.
+When a portfolio item contains multiple IDs in the `_ap_submission_images` meta field, each ID after the featured image outputs as a slide.
+The front-end script `ap-portfolio-gallery-front.js` initializes Swiper on single portfolio pages.
+If no gallery images are present a short “No gallery images available.” message is displayed.